Lewes – St Thomas-à-Becket, Cliffe

 Built as a chapel for Cliffe in South Malling parish, the dedication demonstrates the link to Canterbury through Malling Deanery.
 Assuming it is original, it suggests the chapel was founded in the late C12, when the dedication was most frequently used, though there is no written record before 1320 (2 p157) and it is not known when it became parochial.

-A blocked west lancet in the narrower north aisle, set in thicker walling and hidden outside by a later buttress, shows that the church had at least one aisle in the C13 – by the later north west window is what appears to be the jamb of a window or doorway, probably of the same date.
+A blocked west lancet in the narrower north aisle, set in thicker walling and hidden outside by a later buttress, shows that the church had at least one aisle in the C13 and by the later north west window is what appears to be the jamb of a window or doorway, which is probably of the same date.
 The short chancel may keep the dimensions and even some walling of its putative C12 predecessor, for there was a lane to the east which would have prevented it being lengthened.
 However, the walls are rendered or refaced, so this remains uncertain.

 Following the reconstruction of the church in the C14, the plan of the western part of the church is almost square.
 The arcades are the best evidence of the rebuilding, with octagonal piers and heads with two hollow chamfers.
-The north one was clearly rebuilt then, though there is nothing to show whether there had been an earlier south aisle – nothing is older than a C14 piscina (see below).
+The north one was clearly rebuilt then, though there is nothing to show whether there had been an earlier south aisle, for in the present one nothing is older than a C14 piscina (see below).
 The related trefoiled clerestory openings, placed above the piers, date from the same time.
 They open into the aisles after these were heightened.
 Beneath later plaster, the nave roof-timbers are C14, though the braces are boxed in.
 Either then or in the C15 a rood-stair was built, of which the upper entrance remains above the north arcade.
 It is placed, unusually, a bay to the west of the chancel, suggesting the sanctuary was extended into the nave to overcome the liturgical problems caused by the short chancel.

 The surroundings of the church, especially on the north side, had become untidy by the 1960s.
 However, more recent rebuilding has created an attactive brick-paved square on that side, combined with a new church hall, revealing the north side properly for the first time.